Much like Chapters 112 and 113, Chapter 114 of Attack on Titan is one that I have slowly come to appreciate more in the years since it came out.

 These factors would put Reiner at odds with his mission, and could lead to more growth from him.

-Porco ate Ymir, who was Historia’s girlfriend, and now has all of her memories, which means he knows a lot about Historia.
+Porco ate Ymir, who was very close to Historia, and now has all of her memories, which means he knows a lot about Historia.

 Not only that but we have seen how memories affect Titan Shifters, like when Armin inherited Bertholdt’s memories.